 groups to accomplish mental health, wellness, education, and career goals.”

 Greetings and Welcome!

-Fall 2007, our program began utilizing the Counselor Preparation Comprehensive Exam (CPCE), which is used in over 240 universities.
-Our students continue to have a 100% pass rate for this exam and for the National Counselor Exam (NCE), since implementation.
+- In Fall 2007, our program began utilizing the Counselor Preparation Comprehensive Exam (CPCE), which is used in over 240 universities.
+Our students continue to have a 98% pass rate for this exam and for the National Counselor Exam (NCE) since implementation.

-If you are looking for a creative, innovative, and challenging opportunity to grow personally and profession into the counselor profession, please contact me for more information.
+If you are looking for a creative, innovative and challenging opportunity to grow personally and professionally into the counselor profession, please contact me for more information.

 Counseling Programs Coordinator